-USEC plant procedures show the reporting process that is followed if a spill should occur.
-All spills are to be reported immediately to the PSS, who then will serve as the on-scene IC.
+All uncontained or emergency spills are to be reported immediately to the PSS, who then will serve as the on-scene IC.
 He will direct the emergency containment of any spill that may egress the building or immediate area or have the possibility of entering the environment.
 The IC, along with environment, safety, and health (ES&H) personnel, will determine the reportability of the spill.
-[This section is incorporated from the USEC SPCC; this is listed in the Facility Response Plan (FRP) and the SPCC cross-references the FRP.]